The Healthcare for UninSured Kids and Youth (HUSKY) is Connecticut’s public health insurance program for children under

 Depending on their income, some parents, relative caregivers, persons with disabilities, and pregnant women may also get HUSKY coverage.

 HUSKY pays for doctors’ visits, preventive and hospital care, dental and vision care, and mental health services, among others.

 There are four (4) types of HUSKY plans, HUSKY A — D, that together provide health care coverage to more than 840,000 Connecticut residents.
 1

-HUSKY A covers low-income children, parents and other caregivers whose income is up to 150% of the federal poverty level (FPL), and pregnant women.
+HUSKY A covers low-income children, parents and other caregivers whose income is up to 160% of the federal poverty level (FPL), as well as pregnant women.

 The HUSKY income limit for pregnant women is 263% FPL.
 HUSKY A provides coverage during pregnancy and up to 60 days postpartum.

 HUSKY A is an entitlement program, which means that Connecticut must make HUSKY coverage available to all eligible applicants.

 Depending on specific income level, cost-sharing may apply.
 In general, co-payments are $10 for office visits for when a child gets sick and $5 for generic prescriptions.
 2

 HUSKY C is for low income elderly residents, ages 65 or older, or who are aged 18 through 64 and who are blind, or disabled.
 It is also known as Medicaid for the “Aged, Blind or Disabled”.

 Connecticut residents aged 19 through 64, who do not qualify for HUSKY A; and who are not pregnant, may qualify for HUSKY D, commonly known as Medicaid for Low-Income Adults.